glennblock/extensions/attachment.md

 A client MAY send a request that contains attachments using the media type "multipart/form-data".
 The request contains the data for the write template as well as attachments.

 ### Attachment Body Parts
-* Items with _attachment_ fields in the data element MAY have a corresponding body part in the multipart request.
+* Items with `attachment` properties in the data element MAY have a corresponding body part in the multipart request.
 * For the part to be corresponding, it MUST match the name of a data element in the template.
 ** If a server receives a request with a part that does not match the data element, it MAY ignore the attachment.